chrisvugrinec/demo-ethereumonazure/README.md

 # demo-ethereumonazure

+See it in Action: https://youtu.be/H4D3KU8UYBg titled: Develop blockchain contracts on private network with Azure powered VM's

 This demo helps you to setup a private Ethereum Network on Azure VM's.
 In order to run this demo you need the following installed on your PC or buildagent (if you are planning to use VSTS):
   - ansible
   - az cli (with connection to your subscription)